Fair to middling/Fair to Midland

 Fair to midland is an odder fish and may be a mispronunciation of 'middling' as 'midland', or it may be an unconnected expression.

-As to the mispronunciation theory; why would anyone do that?
+As to the UK 'fair to midland' mispronunciation; why would anyone do that?
 It could be just a simple mistake, although that seems unlikely as 'fair to midland' doesn't really mean anything.
 A more likely explanation would be that it was the result of a deliberate jokey mispronunciation, along the lines of san fairy Ann, taking the Miguel etc. This could have originated in the English Midlands.
 It is widely used there and the English are inveterate 'accidentally on purpose' mispronouncers - Cockney Rhyming Slang is an entire dialect built along those lines.

-If 'fair to midland' was derived separately from 'fair to middling', the origin is likely to be the USA, specifically Texas, the reference being to that state's city of Midland.
+As to the US version of 'fair to Midland', it seems likely that 'fair to midland' was derived separately from 'fair to middling' in the southern states, specifically Texas, the reference possibly being to that state's city of Midland.
+There are other theories as to the meaning of 'midland' but, as most of the early examples of 'fair to Midland' in print use the capital 'M', it seems likely that the place name theory is correct.
 The earliest printed citation of 'fair to midland' that I can find comes from The New York Times, May 1935:

 Dr. William Tweddell, who is what might be called a fair-to-Midland golfer...